-Controlling shareholders will be taxable under section 3(i) to the tax ordinance, according to which, the individual pays income tax rate (according to the marginal tax rate of the individual- up to 45% in 2011 and 48% in 2012) on the profit upon the sale of the underlying shares/shares.
-As of January 1, 2013, the marginal tax rate (48%) of an individual will increase by 2% in the event the employee's taxable income in any tax year exceeds the amount of NIS 800,000 (including capital gains from marketable securities, dividends and interest income).
+Controlling shareholders will be taxable under section 3(i) to the tax ordinance, according to which, the individual pays income tax rate (according to the marginal tax rate of the individual- up to 45% in 2011 and 48% in 2012 and thereafter) on the profit upon the sale of the underlying shares/shares.
+As of January 1, 2013, the marginal tax rate (48%) of an individual increased by 2% in the event the employee's taxable income in any tax year exceeds the amount of NIS 800,000 (linked to the CPI each year) including capital gains from marketable securities, dividends and interest income.